gitenter/gitenter/doc/requirements/StRS.md

 ### User needs

-- [StRS-0001]{} The software shall be used as an aid of quality control procedure for R&D activities of a future product.
+- [StRS-0001]{} The software shall provide tools to help establishing various official documents used in quality control procedure for R&D activities of a future product.
 - [StRS-0003]{StRS-0001} The software shall support waterfall life cycle model.
 - [StRS-0005]{StRS-0001} The software shall support Agile life cycle model.
 - [StRS-0013]{StRS-0001} The software may be used for software development.